This document describes how the Simple IoT project fulfills the basic requirements as described in the top level README.

 Typically, configuration is modified through a user interface either in the

-above, the configuration of a
+configuration of a

 Node will be stored as

 Points.
-Typically the
+Typically the UI for a

-UI for a node will present fields for the needed configuration based on the
+node will present fields for the needed configuration based on the

 Type, whether it be a user, rule, group, edge device, etc.